Nazi human experimentation

-Nazi human experimentation was a series of medical experiments on large numbers of prisoners, including children, by Nazi Germany in its concentration camps in the early to mid 1940s, during World War II and the Holocaust.
-Chief target populations included Romani, Sinti, ethnic Poles, Soviet POWs, disabled Germans, and Jews from across Europe.
+Nazi human experimentation was a series of medical experiments on prisoners by Nazi Germany in its concentration camps mainly between 1942 and 1945.
+There were 15,754 documented victims, of various nationalities and ages, although the true number is believed to be more.
+About a quarter of documented victims were killed and survivors generally experienced severe permanent injuries.

-Nazi physicians and their assistants forced prisoners into participating; they did not willingly volunteer and no consent was given for the procedures.
-Typically, the experiments were conducted without anesthesia and resulted in death, trauma, disfigurement, mutilation, or permanent disability, and as such are considered examples of medical torture.

 At Auschwitz and other camps, under the direction of Eduard Wirths, selected inmates were subjected to various experiments that were designed to help German military personnel in combat situations, develop new weapons, aid in the recovery of military personnel who had been injured, and to advance Nazi racial ideology and eugenics, including the twin experiments of Josef Mengele.
 Aribert Heim conducted similar medical experiments at Mauthausen.

-After the war, these crimes were tried at what became known as the Doctors' Trial, and revulsion at the abuses perpetrated led to the development of the Nuremberg Code of medical ethics.
-The Nazi physicians in the Doctors' Trial argued that military necessity justified their experiments, and compared their victims to collateral damage from Allied bombings.
+After the war, these crimes were tried at what became known as the Doctors' Trial, and revulsion at the abuses led to the development of the Nuremberg Code of medical ethics.
+Some Nazi physicians in the Doctors' Trial argued that military necessity justified their experiments, or compared their victims to collateral damage from Allied bombings.

 Experiments

-The table of contents of a document from the Subsequent Nuremberg trials prosecution includes titles of the sections that document medical experiments revolving around: food, seawater, epidemic jaundice, sulfanilamide, blood coagulation and phlegmon.
+The table of contents of a document from the subsequent Nuremberg trials prosecution includes titles of the sections that document medical experiments revolving around food, seawater, epidemic jaundice, sulfanilamide, blood coagulation and phlegmon.
 According to the indictments at the subsequent Nuremberg Trials, these experiments included the following:

-Experiments on twins

-Experiments on twin children in concentration camps were created to show the superiority of heredity over the environment in determining phenotypes and to find ways to increase German reproduction rates.
-The central leader of the experiments was Josef Mengele, who, from 1943 to 1944, performed experiments on nearly 1,500 sets of imprisoned twins at Auschwitz.
-About 200 people survived these studies.
-The twins were arranged by age and sex and kept in barracks between experiments, which ranged from amputations, infecting them with various diseases, and injecting dyes into their eyes to change their color.
-He also attempted to create conjoined twins by sewing twins together, causing gangrene and, eventually, death.
-Often, one twin would be forced to undergo experimentation, while the other was kept as a control.
-If one twin died from experimentation, the second twin would be brought in to be killed at the same time.
-Doctors would then look at the effects of experimentation and compare both bodies.
-If the first twin survived, Mengele would dissect their bodies.